spolivin/rearden/README.md

 pip install pre-commit
 ```

-or if `rearden` package has already been installed:
+or if `rearden` package has already been installed (`pre-commit` is installed together with the linters):

 ```
-pip install rearden[precommit]
+pip install rearden[linters]
 ```

 Afterwards, in the git-repository run the following command for installation: